Lu Hong

 Lu Hong (卢红; born February 1968) is a Chinese politician, currently serving as head of the United Front Work Department of the CCP Chongqing Municipal Committee.

-Lu is a representative of the 20th National Congress of the Chinese Communist Party and an alternate member of the 20th Central Committee of the Chinese Communist Party.
+Lu is a representative of the 20th National Congress of the Chinese Communist Party and an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Lu was born in Jingyan County, Sichuan, in February 1968.
 Lu attended Sichuan University where he received her bachelor's degree in law in 1989.
 She also earned her MBA from Chongqing University in 2002, and studied at the School of Economics and Management, Tsinghua University in 2009 as a part-time student.

 Starting in July 1989, Lu served in several posts in Chongqing Iron and Steel (Group) Co., Ltd., including deputy section chief, section chief, and director of supervision office.

 Lu joined the Chinese Communist Party (CCP) in June 1993.
 In December 2003, she was assigned to the State owned Assets Supervision and Administration Commission of Chongqing, and worked there until 2009.
 Lu was admitted to member of the Standing Committee of the CCP Bishan County Committee, the county's top authority.
 She also served as secretary of the Party Working Committee of Bishan Industrial Park, chairman of the Bishan County Federation of Trade Unions, and head of the Organization Department of CCP Bishan County Committee.
 She was deputy party secretary of Wulong County (now Wulong District) in December 2016, in addition to serving as magistrate since January 2017.
 She was appointed party secretary of Rongchang District in March 2021 and four months later was admitted to member of the Standing Committee of the CCP Chongqing Municipal Committee, the city's top authority.
 In June 2022, she was appointed head of the United Front Work Department of the CCP Chongqing Municipal Committee.